 Flexibility with attendance and deadline policies

-Class attendance and assignment policies are set by faculty or departments, not determined by Disability Services for Students.
-When the functional limitations of the disability affects student’s participation in their classes, the student’s Disability Services Coordinator may recommend consideration for flexibility with attendance and deadline policies as a possible reasonable modification.
+Class attendance and assignment policies are set by faculty or departments, not determined by the Office for Disability Equity.
+When the functional limitations of the disability affect student’s participation in their classes, we may recommend consideration for flexibility with attendance and deadline policies as a possible reasonable accommodation.

-Similarly, in case of requesting extended deadlines as a modification, the students need to notify the instructors before the due date and make arrangements with the instructor to determine the new due date.
+Similarly, in the case of requesting extended deadlines as an accommodation, the students need to notify the instructors before the due date and make arrangements with the instructor to determine the new due date.
 The extended deadlines should not compromise the integrity of the course.

 The instructors determine policies about make-up work and missed quizzes and exams.
-The instructors have their right to hold their academic standard.
-They are not required to lower or substantially modify essential course elements in order to provide modifications to students with disabilities.
+The instructors have the right to hold their academic standard.
+They are not required to lower or substantially modify essential course elements in order to provide accommodations to students with disabilities.

 Discussion between the students and instructors is essential.
-Please contact your Disability Services coordinators if any issues or concerns arise.
+Please contact your coordinators if any issues or concerns arise.